noahdixon/toystore/docs/DesignDoc.md

 4. The `checkHealth` method is used to check if this Order Service node is currently online.
-This method is called by the Frontend Service during leader election, so that it can elect the online node with the highest ID.
+This method is called by the Gateway Service during leader election, so that it can elect the online node with the highest ID.